wdi-sf-september-2014/notes/dom_selection_events_manipulation/contact_form_exercise/README.md

 7. Submit all form fields via AJAX to the sample URL/form.

+8. Add some cool animations.

-8. Use your imagination!
+9. Use your imagination!
 Do some cool things of your own :)